 What Happens When A Claim Has Been Denied?

-If an injured worker’s claim has been denied after an IME or for any reason, an application for a hearing must be filed so that a judge can determine whether or not the denial is justified.
-If you were injured at work and your workers’ comp claim was denied, your next step should be to get in touch with a workers’ compensation attorney.
+If you are an injured worker, you are probably interested in getting your medical treatment paid so you can get better and return to work as soon as possible.
+If your worker’s compensation claim has been denied after an independent medical examination (IME) or for any other reason, you must file an application for a hearing so that a judge can determine whether the denial is justified.
+Your next step should be to get in touch with a workers’ compensation attorney.

-If Your Workers’ Comp Claim Has Been Denied, Contact Our Attorneys
+If Your Claim Has Been Denied, Get A FREE Consultation

 At Domer Law, our job is to force the insurance carrier to pay the benefits that are due – nothing more and nothing less.
 If your claim has been denied, we will try to help.
 Send us an email or call our Waukesha number at 262-333-1938, or call our Milwaukee office at 414-279-2647 to schedule your free initial consultation.
 In all cases, we do not recover attorneys’ fees unless you recover wage benefits.